postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws.md

 [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) provides monitoring and observability for APIs deployed to Amazon API Gateway.
 By default, API Gateway metrics data is automatically sent to CloudWatch in one-minute intervals.
 After connecting to API Gateway, you can view the last week of CloudWatch metrics in Postman.

-From the **Deployments** tab, select the name of a stage to view the CloudWatch dashboard for that stage.
+From the **Deployments** view, select the name of a stage to view the CloudWatch dashboard for that stage.
 The graphs on the dashboard display metrics for latency, integration latency, `4xx` and `5xx` error rates, and count.

 * Hover over a data point on a graph to view detailed metrics data.
 * Hover over the information icon <img alt="Information icon" src="https://assets.postman.com/postman-docs/icon-information-v9-5.jpg#icon" width="16px"> for a specific graph to learn more about the metrics.